att-comdev/treasuremap/docs/source/index.rst

 Drydock
 -------
-`Drydock <https://github.com/att-comdev/drydock>`_ is a provisioning orchestrator for baremetal servers that translates a YAML-based declarative site topology into a physical undercloud that can be used for building out an enterprise Kubernetes cluster.
+`Drydock <https://github.com/att-comdev/drydock>`_ is a provisioning orchestrator for baremetal servers that translates a YAML-based declaritive site topology into a physical undercloud that can be used for building out a enterprise Kubernetes cluster.
-It uses plugins to leverage existing provisioning systems to build the servers, allowing integration with the provisioning system that best fits the goals and environment of a site.
+It uses plugins to leverage existing provisioning systems to build the servers allowing integration with the provisioning system that best fits the goals and environment of a site.

 Capabilities